 The Academies Bill was passed in July 2010.
 The Government's vision is to create a world-beating school system in which every parent has access to a good school and all pupils achieve high standards.
 The central aims are to raise standards for all children, while narrowing the gap between the attainment of the most and least advantaged.

 The purpose of the Bill is to enable more schools to become academies and give them the freedoms and flexibilities they need to continue to drive up standards.
-Academies are publicly funded independent schools, free from local authority and national government control
+In effect Academies are independent publicly funded schools - they are not maintained by the Local Authority

 The Government is clear that becoming an academy should not bring about a financial advantage or disadvantage to a school.
-However, academies have greater freedom on how they use their budgets, alongside other freedoms aimed at helping them innovate and raise standards.
-These freedoms include
+However, academies have greater freedom on how they use their budgets, alongside the other freedoms that they enjoy.